 the road to success

-Our projects are known for the local-led integrated approach on income improvement, food security and climate change adaptation.
+Our projects are known for the locally-led integrated approach on income improvement, food security and climate change adaptation.
 When this is combined with a focus on women’s empowerment, better opportunities for youth and group collaboration, strong and resilient communities emerge that have the power to end hunger and overcome poverty.

 Investing in women is key to ending hunger and poverty.
 And it’s at the very center of our community development approach.
 When women have control over their assets and incomes, they reinvest in their families.
 Everyone eats more nutritious food.
 Kids go to school.
 Families get better access to health care.
 That’s why we invest in women farmers and business owners, building their confidence and equipping them with the tools and expertise they need to make their businesses thrive and grow.
 Because when they have their own sources of income and can decide how their money is spent, the impact on their families and communities is truly transformational.